Watamu: Kenya's 'Sweet Peoples' Beach Village

 Watamu is a small but famous tourist resort located behind several white-sand beaches on Kenya's north coast.
 It is indeed a beautiful place to visit!

 For its looks alone, we may refer to Watamu as 'a tropical beach with character!
-Its offshore coral formations, powdery white sands and mangrove forests align to form reefs, bays and scenic beaches.
-The mangroves curve a beautiful natural outline that aligns beautifully with the sands and the turquoise ocean waters.
+Its offshore coral formations, powdery white sands and mangrove forests align to form eye-catching reefs, bays and scenic beaches.
+Its mangrove forest in particular curves an attractive natural outline that aligns beautifully with the sands and the turquoise ocean waters.

 Watamu Beach is not one, but many beaches rolled into one.
 These include Garoda, Turtle Bay, Blue Lagoon, Watamu Bay, Ocean Breeze, Kanani and the presumed jewel of them all, Jacaranda.